 - 6 Common Medication Problems in Seniors and 6 Ways to Solve Them

-Guest contributor: Jean Cherry, RN, MBA, writes on behalf of Walgreens offering helpful tips to seniors and their caregivers.
-Be sure to also let your pharmacist know of any vitamins or supplements you’re taking.
+Guest contributor: Jean Cherry, RN, MBA, writes on behalf of Walgreens, offering helpful tips to seniors and their caregivers.
+Be sure also to let your pharmacist know about any vitamins or supplements you’re taking.
 You can find an assortment of vitamins to complement a healthy diet at Walgreens.com.

 Although it is intended to be accurate, neither Walgreen Co., its subsidiaries or affiliates, nor any other party assumes for loss or damage due to reliance on this material.
 Walgreens does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned in the article.
 Reliance on any information provided by this article is solely at your own risk.